Te Maari eruption 21 November 2012

 Hazard Zone on the track

-- Each side of the Te Maari Active Volcanic Hazard Zone.
+- Each side of the Te Maari Active Volcanic Hazard Zone and on the shoulder of the Red Crater.
 These signs have one red light.
-If the light is flashing, the track is closed through this Zone.
+If the light is flashing, the track is closed beyond them because of increased volcanic risk.
 Turn around and go back the way you came.

 - Mangatepopo and Ketetahi parking areas.
 These signs have three lights: red, yellow and green.

 - Red flashing means track closed - volcanic risk too high for track to be open